What Is a LeRobot Dataset? Record, Visualize, and Train

 Matching action and state data

 Using the visualizer helps you catch moments where the robot might have slipped or hit a limit.
 These events can create outliers in your data.
 In complex tasks like unscrewing a jar, the robot must use closed-loop feedback to succeed.
 If the visualizer shows the robot struggling with force or timing, that episode may not be good for training.
-You can find more details on this in research on multimodal robot manipulation and fine-grained data capture.
+You can find more details in research on multimodal robot manipulation and fine-grained data capture.

 Finding and removing bad data